-- There is a need for a clear definition of mentoring.23 - There is a need for a Mentoring "agreement" to define conduct and boundaries, for example manners, respect etc. - Trust is an important element of a successful mentoring relationship. - · A mentor needs to develop soft skills, for example: openness / willingness and seeking feedback. - · A mentor should be able to demonstrate empathy and understanding of their mentee's situation. - A mentor should be able to communicate clearly and at times use simple language in order to promote understanding.
-At the same time they need good listening skills. - A mentor should be adaptable. - · A mentor needs good intercultural awareness if they are mentoring migrants. - A mentor needs to be willing to give up their time and be committed to the mentoring process.
-They also need good time management skills, including following up when needed. - Some mentoring requires specific knowledge e.g. mentoring within a technical or scientific context. - A mntor needs to be able to focus and be clear about the purpose of the mentoring relationship. - There should be realistic expectations in the mentoring relationship.
-It is important that the mentee does not become over-reliant on the mentor. - · A mentor should ideally be matched to their mentee.
-This helps to ensure continuity in their relationship. - A mentor should aim to provide leadership to their mentee, helping to instil self-belief and to build a nurturing mentoring environment. - A mentor should understand their reasons for being a mentor is it altruism/ to enhance personal skills and experience/ advance career or a mixture of these? - Having a support network to offer advice, resources and guidance helps to create a successful mentoring relationship e.g. this could be a formal mentoring network or a more informal network of friends and colleagues.
+- There is a need for a clear definition of mentoring.24 - There is a need for a mentoring "agreement" to define conduct and boundaries, for example manners, respect, etc. - Trust is an important element of a successful mentoring relationship. - A mentor needs to develop soft skills, for example: openness / willingness and seeking feedback. - A mentor should be able to demonstrate empathy and understanding of their mentee's situation. - A mentor should be able to communicate clearly and at times use simple language in order to promote understanding.
+At the same time they need good listening skills. - A mentor should be adaptable. - A mentor needs good intercultural awareness if they are mentoring migrants. - A mentor needs to be willing to give up their time and be committed to the mentoring process.
+They also need good time management skills, including following up when needed. - Some mentoring requires specific knowledge, e.g. mentoring within a technical or scientific context.